Sha'ab, Israel: History

 French scholar Victor Guérin associated Sha'ab with Saab, a place mentioned by 1st-century Jewish historian Josephus.
 The Midrash Rabba (Leviticus Rabba s.
-20) mentions a certain Rabbi Mani of Sha'ab.
+20,9) mentions a certain Rabbi Mani of Sha'ab, together with Yehoshua of Sakhnin and Rabbi Johanan bar Nappaha.
 In the 14th century, the tax income from the village was given to the wakf of the madrasah and mausoleum of the Shafi'i Manjaq in Egypt.